Subspace configurations and low degree points on curves: Questions and Problems

-Since any curve with \(\gairr X < \gon X\) has nonsimple Jacobian, the locus \(Z_d\) is necessarily contained in a countable union of subvarieties of \(M_g\).
-For \(d\) small compared to \(g\), the locus \(Z_d\) can never be Zariski-dense.
-For example, the gonality of any curve in \(Z_d\) is less than $2d$, and so $Z_d$ is not dense when $d < \frac{g}{4}$.
-One can hope that having a subspace configuration of the type described in Section \ref{sec:subspace-configurations} is a sufficiently strong property to force $Z_d$ to not be Zariski dense.
-However, Brill--Noether theory for multisecants of special linear series is not well-understood.
-Since Debarre-Fahlaoui curves are not Zariski dense in $M_g$ we can as well study the density question for the set of non-Debarre-Fahlaoui curves $Z_d' \subset Z_d$.
-For a curve in $Z_d'$ the linear system $|3D|$ has dimension at least $7$ and has many $d$-secants of codimension at least \(4\).
-Applying \cite[Theorem 1]{farkas2008higher} shows that $Z_d$ is not Zariski dense for $d\leq \frac{g}{3}$, improving on the gonality bound.

-A geometrically \(d\)-minimal curve $X$ is a curve with $\gairr X = d$ such that there does not exist a degree $s \geqslant 2$ covering of curves $X \to Y$ with $\gairr Y = d/s$.
+A geometrically \(d\)-minimal curve $X$ is a curve in \(Z_d(g(X))\) for which there does not exist a degree $s \geqslant 2$ covering of curves $X \to Y$ with $Y \in Z_{d/s}(g(Y))$.
 The next specific case in which we don't know the classification of geometrically \(d\)-minimal curves is \(d=6\) and \(g=11\). \begin{question} Do there exist geometrically \(6\)-minimal curves of genus \(11\)? \end{question} Abramovich and Harris claimed \cite{Abramovich-Harris1991}[Theorem 2] that the genus of a geometrically $d$-minimal curve is bounded by $d(d-1)/2$; however the proof presented there is incomplete.
-The key to obtaining this bound is the ineqality $s(n) \geqslant \min(s(n-1)+1, d-1)$, which we only prove in Corollary \ref{cor:s(n)-grows} under the assumption \eqref{dagger}.
+The key to obtaining this bound is the inequality $s(n) \geqslant \min(s(n-1)+1, d-1)$, which we only prove in Corollary \ref{cor:s(n)-grows} under the assumption \eqref{dagger}.
 It seems likely that the genus bound holds without additional assumptions.

 \begin{question} Do there exist geometrically $d$-minimal curves with genus larger than $d(d-1)/2$? \end{question}

 In the geometric situation, it is natural to treat $a=\dim A$ as an extra parameter together with \(d\) and \(g\).
 The key to the proof of the Main Theorem is Proposition \ref{extra-intersections} concerning the difference between the dimensions \(s(n)\) and \(s(n-1)\) of divisor spans in \(|nD|\) and \(|(n-1)D|\).
 It seems likely that such a bound can be strengthened to depend on $a$.